 If you come by train from somewhere in Germany, go via Munich and there use the line Munich–Salzburg.
 Leave the train at Prien and proceed as under 3–5 above.

 You can find train connections here: timetables of Deutsche Bahn AG.

-There will be a welcome event on one of the first evenings of the summer school to get everyone acquainted.
-A day-trip will also be planned during the weekend (more details to follow).
-On the rest of the evenings, one can visit Gstadt and the other towns on the lake (remember to check the boat timetable for the last boat back), or simply walk, swim and relax on the island.
+During the evenings one can visit Gstadt and the other towns on the lake (remember to check the boat timetable for the last boat back), or simply walk, swim and relax on the island.

-If you have any questions about the summer school you can contact us below:
+If you have a more specific question, you can contact us directly below: